SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 It downloads a html file to display release notes.
 The html pages are published on the project Github pages: [https://srgssr.github.io/playsrg-apple](https://srgssr.github.io/playsrg-apple).

 Publish release notes on Github pages with correct released status (App Store and TestFlight release notes):

+ℹ️ The script is scheduled to run on CI after a private or public beta build success.

 1. On PlayCity CI select the project:
    - **[Play SRG Publish release notes](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_PlaySrgPublishReleaseNotes)**: `fastlane ios publishReleaseNotes`
 2. Run the project.
 The script:
-     - does update automatically (recommended)
+     - Does the `gh-pages` branch update automatically.
-     - can be from any branch.
+     - Can be from any branch.
 No dependency with versions or build numbers.

-ℹ️ The script is scheduled to run on CI after build success.

 The update can be done manually (not recommended), without keeping the commits history on the `gh-pages` branch: